African and African American Studies

 Can enroll if Class is Sophomore or Junior or Senior or Graduate

-Full Course Title: Black Intellectual History: From Africa to the Diaspora This course bridges thinkers in Africa and the African Diaspora, i.e., North America, the Caribbean, and South America.
+Full Course Title: Black Intellectual History: From Africa to the Diaspora This course will bridge thinkers in Africa and the African Diaspora, i.e., North America, the Caribbean, and South America.
 It examines African and Diasporic intellectual movements from Ancient Egypt and Ethiopia to the present.
 Authors studied will include C.L.R.
 James, Frederick Douglass, Mary McLeod Bethune, Ida B. Wells-Barnett, Julius Nyerere, David Walker, Nelson Mandela, W.E.B.
-DuBois, Franz Fanon, Martin Luther King Jr., and Cornel West.
-(YR)
+DuBois, Franz Fanon, Martin Luther King, Jr., and Cornel West.
+(YR).

-This course examines how religion and spirituality as cultural form has been instrumental in influencing social, political, and economic thought and the action of violent and nonviolent resistance.
+This course examines how religion and spirituality as a cultural expression has been instrumental in influencing social, political, and economic thought and the action of violent and nonviolent resistance.
 In such, African Americans have affirmed their humanity, their citizenship, and have exerted mechanisms of protest and change that have in-kind influenced similar thought and activity around the globe.
 When contemporary students are aware of this history at all, it is often without the knowledge or understanding of the various forms of resistance and the range of reason and spirituality behind this activity.
-The course will present key figures from within this range (AY).
+The course will present key figures and movements as well as forms of resistance as religious and/or spiritual activity and thought.
+(AY).

 AAAS 368 African American History II: 1865-Present 4 Credit Hours